 The reality is, we’re here to grow.
-Physically, mentally, emotionally and spiritually.
+Physically, mentally, emotionally, spiritually.
 When growth stops, we automatically feel like something’s gone wrong.
 Because it has.
 Without growth, we aren’t fulfilling our soul’s purpose.

 Unfortunately, relationships today tend to stifle growth more than enhance it.
 This is one of the main reasons we’re failing at romantic love.

-We want our partners to act in a certain way, we repress ourselves to please others, and soon enough, we feel small, oppressed and puzzled about who we’ve become.
+We want our partners to act in a certain way, we repress ourselves to please others, and soon enough, we feel small, reppressed, and confused about who we’ve become.
 This, inevitably, makes the relationship feel like a cage that we want to break out of.
 But the unfortunate truth is: we’ve caged ourselves.

 2. Each person in the relationship is committed to owning their s#*t.

 Conscious couples know that we all have wounds from the past, and they understand that these wounds will be triggered in a relationship.

 In other words, they expect to feel abandoned, trapped, rejected, overlooked and any other shitty feeling that arises when we bond closely with another person.